Death Classification: Line of Duty Death

 In a statement given by Leon Davis after the incident he admitted that he had fired the shots, and was adamant in stating that “When I heard the footsteps outside…I never thought the police could get there so quickly.”
 On September 16, 1930, Leon Davis was arrested and held by the Coroner for manslaughter.
 On September 16, 1930 the Grand Jury returned a No Bill after it was determined that his actions were unintentional.

-Officer McCann was waked at 1018 West 70th Street and his funeral mass was held at St. Leo's Church located at 7747 South Emerald Avenue.
+Officer McCann was waked at 1018 West 70th Street.
+His funeral mass was held at St. Leo’s Church located at 7747 South Emerald Avenue.
 He was laid to rest on September 19, 1930 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.
 His grave is located in Grave 3, Lot 16, Block 18, Section 11.